Signs You Have Major Plumbing Issues

 High Water Bills

-Noticed your water bills climbing even though you’re not using more water?
-You might have a hidden leak.
-Leaks can hide behind walls, under floors, or in outdoor pipes, wasting water and driving up your bills.
-They can also cause serious damage to your home, like mold, rotting wood, or weakened drywall.
+If you’ve noticed your water bills suddenly climbing despite no changes in your usage, it’s likely due to a hidden leak.
+Leaks can occur behind walls, under floors, or in outdoor plumbing, wasting water and driving up costs.
+Beyond the financial impact, hidden leaks can cause significant damage to your home, including mold growth, rotting wood, and weakened drywall.

 Lush Grass

-Got a lush, unusually green patch of grass in your yard?
-It might be more than just a gardening win—it could be a sign of a leaking sewer line.
-Sewer leaks release nutrients and moisture into the soil, effectively acting like fertilizer and causing rapid grass growth in that specific area.
-While it might seem like a harmless quirk, a leaking sewer line can lead to bigger problems, such as soil erosion, unpleasant odors, or even damage to your property.
-It’s worth investigating to prevent costly repairs down the line!
+An unusually green or lush patch of grass in your yard might seem like a landscaping success, but it could be a sign of a leaking sewer line.
+Sewer leaks release moisture and nutrients into the soil, acting as fertilizer and causing rapid grass growth in specific areas.
+While it might look harmless, a leaking sewer line can lead to serious problems, such as soil erosion, unpleasant odors, and damage to your property.

 Sewer Odor